Monday, February 17, 2025

 The Barber's Cat

-In this world I soon learned to keep my opinions to myself.
-I once did chance an opinion, only to have a case-hardened customer remark that I reminded him of the barber's cat.
-"What's that?"
-I asked.
-He replied: "Full of piss and wind."
-Thereafter I kept my opinions to myself.
+This was a demanding environment for a 14 year old and I soon learned to keep my opinions to myself.
+Early on I once chanced a remark, only to have a case-hardened customer say I reminded him of the barber's cat: "Full of piss and wind."
+That remark provoked shop-wide laughter.
+Thereafter, I kept my opinions to myself.

-Now back to these so-called "course" evaluations.
-When our Provost imposed them, he claimed they would help "the administration" better measure course effectiveness.
+Now let's get back to these so-called "course" evaluations.
+When our college's administration imposed them, they claimed it would help them better measure course effectiveness.
 Previous administrations (dating back over a century) had never tried anything remotely like this.
-Perhaps they thought that students were incapable of delivering fair, mature, accurate appraisals — especially if they'd earned a bad grade.
+Probably because they thought students were generally incapable of delivering fair, mature, accurate appraisals — especially if they'd just earned a bad grade.

-The Provost comforted us by pointing out that these new "course" evaluations would also support fairer tenure and promotion decisions.
-This despite previously assured us that this process was solely meant to evaluate courses, not professors.
+The Provost foolishly tried to smooth our brows by pointing out that these "course" evaluations would also support fairer tenure and promotion decisions.
+This despite previously assuring us that this process was solely meant to evaluate courses, not professors

 "Money Makes the World Go Around"